geahn/fileupload/README.md

 # TempFileDrop API for Vercel

-This is a simple Node.js API built with Express to temporarily host files.
+This is a full-stack application with a React frontend and a Node.js API to temporarily host files.
 You can upload a binary file, and the API will return a direct link to it.
-The file will be automatically deleted from the server after 1 minute.

 This project is optimized for deployment on [Vercel](https://vercel.com).

+## Important Note on File Deletion

+Due to the stateless and short-lived nature of Vercel's serverless functions, **automatic file deletion after exactly 1 minute is not guaranteed.**

+The backend uses the temporary `/tmp` directory for storage.
+While files in this directory are not permanent, they are only cleared when Vercel's platform recycles the function instance.
+A `setTimeout` call to delete the file will not work reliably as the function instance will likely be shut down before the timer completes.
+The file will be available for a short period, but will eventually become inaccessible.
+For a simple temporary host, this behavior is often acceptable.

 ## How to Deploy to Vercel